gwendus/post-installation-configuration/README.md

 <br />

 <h2>Adding Help Topics for tickets</h2>
-Blurb on importance of Help Topics.
+The end user will select from a drop-down menu of options for support tickets.
+This can help prioritize issues being reported.
+By the same token, a user may select a "general" option or choose a help topic that may not be the most accurate, so it is *always* imperative to make contact with the customer and ask additional questions to get a better sense of the situation.
+Fortunately for us, the topic can be updated by the appropriate support staff if this is the case.

 Expanding on categories.
 Go back into VM and capture. <br/>
 <br />
 <img src="https://i.imgur.com/wgTTNed.png" height="70%" width="70%" alt="Help Topics"/>
 <br />